 When I created the Rivanna Greenbelt Marathon in 2014, it was my goal to make the “perfect race” that included everything that was important to me as a runner and avoided all the things that annoyed me about other events.
-I’ve enjoyed how the lists of what makes something special and what frustrates me has evolved over past 8 years.
+I’ve enjoyed how the list of what makes something special and what frustrates me has evolved over past 8 years.

-One of my favorite additions in 2021 was to include an adapted version of the Boston Scream Tunnel by devising my own version of “Chalk the Walks.”
+One of my favorite additions in 2021 was to include an adapted version of the Boston Scream Tunnel by devising my own version of “Chalk the Walk.”
 I asked participants and their supporters to submit their favorite running mantra, motivational quotes, or special messages of encouragement.
 My identical twin sister and I then spent hours chalking those messages on the course.

 I want to find more ways to use art as a tool for spreading joy, optimism, and inspiration in my events.
 I’ve seen success with contests for t-shirt designs (especially kids races!).
 I’d love to create more swag using unique approaches to make motivational messages visually appealing.
 I also hope to commission original pieces from local artists, especially those from diverse backgrounds.

 I love mascots!
 When I watch the Olympics or any track and field event on the global stage I’m looking for the mascot.
 Nothing makes me smile more than a giant mascot cheering on the sidelines or racing in an event.
 If you have something iconic and cute, people will remember it and might even buy it.
 I’ve got 4 mini plush Spike the Unicorns from each year I ran the Boston Marathon.
 Sadly, I never got a photo with the costumed mascot, but I love my stuffies and took plenty of photos of Spike having pre- and post-race fun in Boston.
 I’ve applied the mascot effect to the Rivanna Greenbelt Marathon & Half Marathon with the introduction of “Coney” (inspired by Dumb Runner satirist, Mark Remy).
 I started by giving out a mini Coney instead of a medal.
-Then I was able to find am affordable traffic cone costume that became perfect with the addition of googly eyes and a mouth!
+Then I was able to find an affordable traffic cone costume that became perfect with the addition of googly eyes and a mouth!

 I love stories, especially a personal story about someone’s journey into the sport of running and what it means to them. why they choose to run a particular event, or what relationships have emerged from a love of running.
-People are sharing these gems on social, we just need to find them and harness that energy and passion!
+People are already sharing these gems on social, we just need to find them and harness that energy and passion!

 I know there are a lot of “ambassador” programs out there.
 That’s not exactly a term I’m comfortable with because it’s become synonymous in my mind with paid relationships and, for me, when money is involved, you lose some authenticity by turning loyalty into a commodity.